-Figure 9: Posters related to Batuh Ritung that have been displayed through the exhibition.
+Figure 9b: Among the posters related to Batuh Ritung that have been displayed through the exhibition

-Interactive Digital Map
+Interactive Digital Map (ID-MAP)

 After the success of the exhibition, information related to this megalith was used as the main content to complete the ID-MAP.
-Based on the data collection and analysis, two versions or prototypes of the ID-MAP were designed and constructed for this project (Figures 10a and 10b).
+Based on the data collection and analysis, two versions or prototypes of the ID-MAP were designed and constructed for this project (Figures 10a & 10b).
 ID-MAP implemented digital and multimedia technology with innovative and creative visual art approaches in assisting the development of the rural tourism sector in areas with limited online connections.
-It is a highly informative digital map using digital mapping and AR to illustrate the location of local tourist attractions, available public facilities, prominent landmarks, as well as the means of locating the locality of each house in the village.
-The retrieval of the desired information is made possible with the usage of smartphones equipped with selected AR applications, besides providing artistic images captured from different artistic angles and visual documentation equipment such as drones, digital single-lens reflex (DSLR), and action-camera.
+It is a highly informative digital map using digital mapping and Augmented Reality to illustrate the location of local tourist attractions, available public facilities, prominent landmarks, as well as the means of locating the locality of each house in the village.
+The retrieval of the desired information is made possible with the usage of smartphones equipped with selected Augmented Reality Apps, besides providing artistic images captured from different artistic angles and visual documentation equipment such as drones, DSLR, and actioncam.
 Data security is also ensured by this method because it can only be accessible in a limited area and cannot be viewed online.
 As a result, data control can only be performed internally and by responsible parties.